Diabetes in Dogs

 Learn the symptoms of diabetes mellitus (including increased water consumption, urinary incontinence, and UTIs) so you can quickly seek a diagnosis and treatment if you see them in your dog.

 Picture it: You have just returned home from a dinner party to find that your dog has urinated on the kitchen floor – again.
 She has always been a good dog about going outside to do her business.
 Why is she suddenly leaving large puddles of urine in the house?
+Increased urination is one of the telltale signs of diabetes.
+Could your dog be battling canine diabetes mellitus?
+Maybe.
+The incidence of diabetes in dogs is on the rise, according to the North American Veterinary Community.

-How diabetes is diagnosed in dogs
+Symptoms of diabetes in dogs include:

 The chemistry panel for a dog with diabetes will show elevated blood glucose and sometimes will also show elevated cholesterol, triglycerides, and liver enzymes.
 The urinalysis will show glucose in the urine but may also reveal the presence of protein, ketones, and bacteria.
 Many dogs with diabetes mellitus have a concurrent urinary tract infection (UTI), so a urine culture and sensitivity will be recommended to confirm the presence of bacteria and determine the correct antibiotic for treating the UTI.